 3. Plan 4 fun things to do together between now and New Year’s Day.
 Get out your calendars, sit down together, and plan at least 4 fun things the two of you want to do together over the next couple of weeks.

-Maybe you want to see the new Star Wars movie, walk through a Christmas lights display, go ice skating, or just sit down and enjoy a glass of wine together.
+Maybe you want to see a new movie in the theatre, walk through a Christmas lights display, go ice skating, or just sit down and enjoy a glass of wine together.
 Or maybe you want to combine fun with a little bit of getting-things-done.
 Like wrapping gifts while watching a Christmas movie or working outside to spruce up the yard before guests arrive.

 What would you and your husband like to do?
 Pick some things you’d each enjoy and put them on your calendar.
 (And make a note of anything you need to do to make them happen, like asking a friend to keep the kids for a few hours.)
 Need some ideas to get started?
 Check out this list of 25 fun things to do with your spouse during the Christmas season.